clinstid/energydash/README.md

 ```

 ### Stats ###
-*Still working on this...*
+The `energymon_statsd.py` daemon is a python application that uses the documents in the `envir_reading` collection to build collections with coarser granularity so we can build charts with less data points.
+As you can see in the screenshot, there are charts based on hour-level granularity.

+For exmaple, the first main chart covers the last 24 hours.
+So, the first collection built is called `hours` and it contains averages of the 6-second readings from `envir_reading`.
+This provides a quick MongoDB query to pick up averages over the last 24 hours.

+Building on the `hours` collection, there are also `hours_in_day` and `hours_per_dow` that cover averages for each of the 24 hours in any day and averages for each hour for each day of the week, respectively.

+The stats are updated every 60 seconds and `energymon_statsd.py` keeps track of where it left off by saving a document in the `bookmarks` collection.

 ### Web App ###
 The `energymon_app.py` module is a Flask-based web application.
 It pulls data from MongoDB and displays two main sections in the application:

 * **Current**: The top section shows the most recent reading on the left and a line graph of readings for the last 24 hours on the right.
-* **Stats/Charts**: The bottom, larger section presents tabs that have stats and charts for different time frames. *Still working on this.* :)
+* **Stats/Charts**: The bottom, larger section presents tabs that have stats and charts for different time frames.